HaydenMarshalla/JPhysics/README.md

-# 2D-Physics-Engine
+# JPhysics
-A 2D sequential impulse based physics engine with no third-party-library dependencies.
+JPhysics is a 2D physics engine with no third-party-library dependencies.

 The engine is written in Java and has been created with the intention of being used in games.

+## Tech demos

+The testbed includes numerous tech demos to show what the engine is capable of.
+Some examples are given below:

 ## Feature List
 ### Physics